Advertisement

 5. Spoon-shaped nails Fingernails that resemble the concave shape of a spoon, and tilt away from the finger, could be due to an underactive thyroid (hypothyroidism).
 If left untreated, hypothyroidism can lead to heart problems, obesity and infertility.
 Heart disease, an iron deficiency or hemochromatosis (a liver condition caused by too much iron in the body) can also be at fault.

-6. Indented lines running across the nails Called Beau's lines, these horizontal dents can be related to diabetes, peripheral vascular disease (narrowing of the blood vessels), or a recent illness such as scarlet fever, the mumps or pneumonia. “[When] any systemic illness, your body will stop caring about things that don’t matter for survival, so your hair and nails are always the first to suffer,” says Dr. Carroll.
+6. Indented lines running across the nails Called Beau's lines, these horizontal dents can be related to diabetes, peripheral vascular disease (narrowing of the blood vessels), or a recent illness such as scarlet fever, the mumps or pneumonia. “[When you have] any systemic illness, your body will stop caring about things that don’t matter for survival, so your hair and nails are always the first to suffer,” says Dr. Carroll.

 A blow to the nail can also cause these lines to form, but in time they will grow out with the nail.
 If the lines re-appear, a check-up with your doctor can rule out something more serious.